zongqir/roaming-mode-incremental-reading/README.md

 ## Acknowledgements

-- Special thanks to [terwer](https://github.com/terwer) for developing the original [Random Doc Plugin](https://github.com/terwer/siyuan-plugin-random-doc.git), on which this plugin is based
+- Special thanks to [terwer](https://github.com/terwer) for developing the original [siyuan-plugin-random-doc](https://github.com/terwer/siyuan-plugin-random-doc.git), on which this plugin is based
 - Thanks to [frostime](https://github.com/siyuan-note/plugin-sample-vite-svelte) for the project template

 ## Donate